 I am a psychoanalyst and psychoanalytic psychotherapist practising in central Nottingham and London.

-I offer both short and long-term therapy and I use an in-depth and flexible approach that values individual differences and appreciates the unique circumstances behind each person's distress and difficulties.
+I offer both short and long-term therapy and I use an up-to-date and flexible approach that values individual differences and appreciates the unique circumstances behind each person's distress and difficulties.

 My way of working is suited for those who are looking for help to find their bearings while going through a time of crisis and/or for those who wish to examine their life more fully to address issues that have affected them over time.

 Training, qualifications & experience